KengLL/KengLL.github.io/_projects/4_fall_detection.md

 - Real-time fall detection with high accuracy.
 - Lightweight and wearable design suitable for prolonged use.
 - Seamless P2P signal transmission to nearby devices, enabling prompt response.

-**Image Slot**: Add an image of the final prototype in use or during testing.

 ---